 7. Relax in an outdoor onsen at Ito Onsen Otonashi no Moiri Ryokufuen

-The outdoor onsen of Ryokufuen is one of the most popular onsen attractions across Ito.
+The outdoor onsen of Ryokufuen is one of the most popular onsen spot in Ito.
 Not only does this place offer a well-rounded, peaceful experience of bathing outdoors, but the stunning traditional wooden architecture of the entire building, from the corridor, stairs, all the way to the guestrooms, is sure to please everyone.

 - Address: 3-1 Otonashicho, Itō, Shizuoka 414-0032, Japan